codeclimate/codeclimate-rubocop/config/contents/lint/triple_quotes.md

-This cop checks for "triple quotes" (strings delimted by any odd number of quotes greater than 1).
+This cop checks for "triple quotes" (strings delimited by any odd number of quotes greater than 1).

 Ruby allows multiple strings to be implicitly concatenated by just